-• If you have a medical condition that may mimic signs of confusion, disorientation or other impaired mental functioning, notify the faculty.
-For example, hypoglycemia that occurs with diabetes can cause these signs.
+- If the student has a medical condition that may mimic signs of confusion, disorientation or other impaired mental functioning, the faculty must be notified.
+For example, hypoglycemia that occurs with diabetes can cause these signs. - If the student is taking a mind-altering drug by prescription, this information must be reported to the faculty for consultation and guidance.
+Medications that may impair thinking and reasoning include antihistamines or narcotic analgesics, among others. - If the student is suspected of using a mind-altering drug (legal or illegal) or alcohol while on campus, he/she is subject to the College policies. - If the instructor, agency staff nurses, patients, or other students suspects that the student is under the influence of a mind-altering drug (legal or illegal) or alcohol while in a clinical agency, the student is subject to the policies of that agency as well as the College, which may include blood and urine drug screening at the student's cost.
+The student will be dismissed from the clinical area immediately and will not be permitted to return to the clinical area until test results are available.

-- If you are taking a mind-altering drug by prescription, report this information to the Faculty for consultation and guidance.
-Medications that may impair your thinking and reasoning include antihistamines or narcotic analgesics, among others. - If you are suspected of using a mind-altering drug (legal or illegal) or alcohol while on campus, you are subject to the College policies. - If your instructor, agency staff nurses, patients, or other students suspect that you are under the influence of a mind-altering drug (legal or illegal) or alcohol while in a clinical agency, you are subject to the policies of that agency as well as the College.
-Healthcare agencies require urine and sometimes blood tests of their employees when substance abuse is suspected.
-You will be dismissed immediately and not allowed to return until test results are available - If you test positive for illegal drugs or alcohol, you are subject to immediate disciplinary action.
-Options include mandatory counseling, course failure, probation, or dismissal from the Program. - If you are licensed as a PN and test positive for illegal drugs or alcohol, the Nursing faculty are bound by professional ethics and licensure laws to report you to the Board of Nursing.
+- If the student tests positive for illegal drugs or alcohol, he/she is subject to immediate disciplinary action.
+Options include mandatory counseling, course failure, probation, or dismissal from the Program. - If the student is a LPN and tests positive for illegal drugs or alcohol, the Nursing faculty are bound by professional ethics and licensure laws to report the student to The New York State Education Department (SED), Office of the Professions.